College and Course Information

 All undergraduate programs at APU are conducted both in English and Japanese, allowing exchange students to continue or complement their major study in Japan.
 You can choose between two colleges at APU.
 Asia Pacific Studies (APS) or International Management (APM).
 While you will be able to register for courses of both colleges, you will have a later priority for the courses of your non-registered college, so please choose carefully.
 An introduction of both colleges and their respective Areas of Study is available at the bottom of the page.

 The list of courses for each semester is finalized roughly one month before the start of each semester.
-Please refer to our general course list.
+Please refer to the 2017 Curriculum Subject List (APS / APM) for your reference.
 Please also be aware that there are a number of courses to which registration is restricted as an exchange student.
 You can find those courses here.

 College of International Management [APM]